Location: Cabarceno Wildlife Park, Spain

 Over the course of three days in the field, we will enjoy numerous opportunities to capture spectacular images of the World’s top predators and endangered wildlife.
 And, with the help of our wildlife professional photographer, we’ll ensure you return home with images you’ll be proud of.
 All In all, four days of truly spectacular wildlife photography adventure.

-The learning experience of a Tatra Photography workshop is not confined to guidance and tuition you will receive in the field, as each evening a tutorial is presented to help develop your camera and wildlife photography skills.
+The learning experience of a Tatra Photography workshop is not confined to guidance and tuition you will receive in the field, a tutorial is presented to help develop your camera and wildlife photography skills.
 The tutorials cover a variety of topics, for example, to enhance your camera skills they provide in-depth explanations of key camera functions, such as understanding TTL metering, achieving accurate exposures, configuring autofocus settings for wildlife photography, plus showing you how to use of depth-of-field and shutter speed creatively.
 To broaden your craft of wildlife photography the tutorials will help you to expand your vision of a subject, by teaching you how to appreciate the qualities of light, and guide you in the art of composition.
 The workshop tutors will also provide constructive feedback on your pictures during the course of the workshop, to compliment their input from the tutorials.

 Your tutor for this workshop is Andrew Parkinson.
 Andy is a feature contributor to National Geographic magazine and a multi-award winning wildlife photographer.
 His images have been awarded three times in Wildlife Photographer of the Year, three times in the European Wildlife Photographer of the Year and in 2016, as well as winning two categories he was also named as the overall winner in Bird Photographer of the Year.
 He is also the most successful photographer in the history of the British Wildlife Photography Awards with over 30 awarded images and three category wins.
 In 2012 he was named the Nature Photojournalist of the Year with a portfolio of 12 images captured whilst working on assignment for National Geographic.